WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 02 15 | Form and CSS
 Completed the Forms Ex, second part.
 Also completed the Forms Ls.
 Some things to remember: need to have a name in the input element.
 It can be sent out only if it has a name.
 I also went through the CSS Ls and added terms to the study flash cards (quizlet).
 Afterwards, I completed the first part of the CSS Ex.

+## 1430 | Forms and CSS cont
+The class is continuing with the form Ex.
+Learned that keeping labels tied to radio and checkbox input elements gives people with difficulty selecting small areas on their screen a wider hit area.

 ---